-A fire caused by poor housekeeping, carelessness, or failure to follow instructions can destroy your job, your income, and even your life.
-But the chance of a fire can be reduced if everyone makes an effort to practice daily fire prevention measures.
+A fire caused by poor housekeeping, carelessness, or failure to follow instructions can destroy your job, income, and life.
+The chance of a fire can be reduced if everyone makes an effort to practice daily fire prevention measures.

 - Don’t allow trash and litter to accumulate unnecessarily.

-- Keep the office and dock areas neat and clean.
+- Keep the workplace areas neat and clean.

-- Know where fire alarm pull stations and extinguishers are located.
+- Know where the fire alarm pull stations and extinguishers are located.

-- Make sure you know the different types of fire extinguishers and how to use them.
-Check extinguishers periodically to see if they are charged and well marked.
+- Learn about the different types of fire extinguishers and how to use them.
+Check extinguishers periodically to ensure they are charged and well-marked.

 - Store hazardous materials in designated areas.

-- Every terminal should have an emergency plan.
-In case of fire or other emergencies, procedures should outline who is to call the fire department and how the building is to be evacuated.
+- Every workplace should have an emergency action plan.
+In case of fire or other emergencies, procedures should outline who is to call the fire department and how the building will be evacuated.

 - When a fire or emergency evacuation does occur, don’t panic.
 Keep calm and follow instructions.